rust-lang/rfcs/text/0000-target-extension.md

 versions whereas the versions are incompatibles.

-From Rust developer perspective, it adds a new attributes for conditional compilation.
+From Rust developer perspective, it adds a new attributes for conditional compilation, and extent the syntax with new predicates in convenient way.

-Regarding documentation, additions have to be done on:

-- _Rust Reference_: mentioning new attributes in conditional compilation attribute section.
+Regarding documentation, additions have to be done on _Rust Reference_ in order to mention new attributes in conditional compilation attribute section, with related new predicates.

-- **TODO**: mentioning new predicates
-- **TODO**: mentioning targets (by OS version)
+Visible changes should also occur on main rust-lang.org site on pages about rustc distribution: rustup will be able to distribute binaries for more platforms (per OS version), or about platform support.

 # Drawbacks